Newspaper Page Text

 vances to the man with intent to

-bribe but that such advances ha ]
+bribe but that such advances ha J

-been made.
-T h e judge ruled
+been made Th e judge ruled

-against such an admission of testi
+again: t such an admission of testi

-mony and tiw defense placed no
+mony and tin* defense placed no

 witnesses on the stand as the jury